patrickmann/Arduino/sketch_PU/README.md

 # PU Meter
 Sketch to power a device to measure Pasteurization Units in a water bath pasteurizer.
 The thresholds and pasteurization targets are based on hard cider; but you can easily modify them for other applications.
+You will also need to replace the current sensor addresses with your own.

 >delta PU = 1/60 * 10 ^ ((T-60)/7)